-Students are allowed one day of absence in each fieldwork placement.
+Students are allowed one day of absence for health reasons only in each fieldwork placement.
 If this is exceeded, the student must make up the time missed.

 If the supervisor is absent, he/she must arrange for the student's supervision by another therapist.
 If the supervisor is a sole/charge therapist, alternative arrangements are made between the ACCE and the supervisor to find a solution.